Kumanovo: 2001 Albanian insurgency and Inter-community relations

-One of the most effective systems for supporting the inter-community divide is through the youth centers MultiKulti managed by CID Kumanovo.
-These centers offer space for youngsters to meet, and apart from learning about each other, they also get youth work support.

 2015 clashes

-The NLA had claimed responsibility for a grenade attack on Kumanovo's police station in late 2014.
+A group claiming to be the National Liberation Army had claimed responsibility for a grenade attack on Kumanovo's police station in December 2014.
 During a police raid on 9 May 2015, a shootout erupted between Macedonian police forces and an armed group.
-Eight Macedonian policemen and 14 armed men were killed, while 37 officers were wounded and hospitalized.
-The attack ended on 10 May 2015 in an operation by the police and armed forces.
+Eight Macedonian policemen and 10 ethnic Albanians were killed, while 37 officers were wounded and hospitalized.
+The attack ended on 10 May 2015 in an operation by the police.
 Thirty men were arrested and charged with terrorism by Macedonian authorities.

 Economy

-The town's metal-processing, tobacco, agriculture, footwear and textile industries have made it an economic, trading and cultural center of approximately 135,529 people.
-Agriculture and trade developed mainly in the 19th century, but the city's modern look was established after the Second World War.
+Agriculture and trade developed mainly in the 19th century.
+After the Second World War the town's metal-processing, tobacco, agriculture, footwear and textile industries have made it an economic, trading and cultural center during the time of SFR Yugoslavia.

-In 2013, the Macedonian Government published a list of companies with the highest revenue.
-Four companies from Kumanovo are on this list.
-In 72nd place is KVALITET-PROM DOOEL with 24,643,312 euros, 130th place is DETOIL DOO with 14,912,153 euros, 142nd place is EKSTRA MEIN DOOEL with 13,231,496 euros, and 151st place is 11 OKTOMVRI AD with 12,878,225 euros revenue.
-The most profitable company in that same year was PROSTOR DOO with 1,458,759.85 euros profit before taxes.

 Infrastructure

 Railway

 A railway connection exists between Skopje with Serbia via Kumanovo.

 In 2013, rehabilitation of the railway section between Kumanovo and the village of Beljakovce will commence, which is part of the Railway Corridor VIII that will connect North Macedonia with Sofia, Bulgaria and the Black Sea to the East and Tirana, Albania and the Adriatic Sea to the West.